umbc-cmsc478/spring2024/README.md

 ### Textbooks

  Hal Daume from UMCP has written a good text for an introductory course in machine learning.
 You can get it here: [CIML](http://ciml.info/).
 Another good source is [Machine Learning by Tom Mitechell](http://www.cs.cmu.edu/~tom/files/MachineLearningTomMitchell.pdf).
+There are also some [lecture notes](assets/Lecture-Notes-Stanford-ML.pdf) from Stanford ML group.
+We will use some parts of that.

 There are a few other online texts that we'll draw from or I will give you specific lecture notes.
 You'll find links to them below in the schedule of topics, with specific sections that you should read.